-And they understand the economics of how it is produced, with 58% of YouTube users in our survey saying that they want to support the creators they relate to by watching ads alongside their content.23 of YouTube users in our survey say that they want to support the creators they relate to by watching ads alongside their content.23
+And they understand the economics of how it is produced, with 53% of surveyed YouTube users in Italy saying that they want to support the creators they relate to by watching ads alongside their content.23 of surveyed YouTube users in Italy say that they want to support the creators they relate to by watching ads alongside their content.23

 Most of the time ads on YouTube don't really bother me at all.
 With some creators, if you have the option to skip, I'll sit and watch it.
 I'll watch the ads because I want them to get the revenue because I really appreciate the effort and time they put into their content.
-27 24
+7724